-ATVs will be permitted to ride to the boundary of Colton Point State Park via Deadman's Hollow Road, but the road will be gated at this point.
-ATV riders will need to park on the side of the road and walk the remaining distance to the overlook (approx. 3/8-mile).
-Susquehannock State Forest District and Colton Point State Park are cooperating to install a parking loop this summer(2021) which will be situated closer to the overlook and reduce the length of the walk.
+ATVs will be permitted slightly inside the boundary of Colton Point State Park via Deadman's Hollow Road.
+ATV riders will need to park in the designated looped parking area and walk the remaining distance to the overlook (approx. 3/8-mile).
 The overlook will be connected to the parking loop by a foot path.
-This access improvement project most likely will not be complete until the 2022 riding season.
-Deadman's Hollow Road will be closed to through traffic into the park beginning July 16, 2021.
-Alternative routes into the park are available.